FrankRidder/BoxTurtleLid/README.md

 3. Insert the triangular side panel.

-4. Ensure the new longer leg is the correct side.
+4. Ensure the new longer leg is on the correct side.
 The top hole which connects to the heatset insert is smaller than the other holes.

 Replace the leg.

 <img src="images/btl6.jpg" alt=" " width="200">

-NOTE: The insertion of lights, and covering of the leg is the same as the original BoxTurtle instruction (only longer) - so these details arn't covered here.
+NOTE: The insertion of lights, and covering of the leg is the same as the original BoxTurtle instruction (only longer) - so these details aren't covered here.

-5. Repeat steps (1-4) for the other rear leg.
+5. Repeat steps (2-4) for the other rear leg.

 6. Insert the rear panel(s) and attach the top 2020 extrusion
 <img src="images/btl8.jpg" alt=" " width="200">